beaton/directory/README.md

 GET localhost:8080/snoop</br>
 GET localhost:8080/health</br>: heartbeat endpoint to verify health.
 GET localhost:8080/quote</br>: Calls the Spring Boot random expression generator.
 This is just for fun.
 POST localhost:8080/find</br>: Called from the com.youi.finder.alexa.config.Configuration servlet and is used to call the HandlerSpeechlet handler factory to process the Alexa request.
+This is the endpoint you need to use in your alexa skill.

 /find and POST requests require header: Content-Type = application/json when using Postman.